binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 If port mapper is not installed (default on debian web server), we do not need to remove it.
 Recent versions of Debian will use the `portmap` replacement of `rpcbind` instead.
 If you find port mapper is installed, you do not need it on a web server, and if you are hardening a file server, you may require `rpcbind`.
 For example there are two packages required if you want to support NFS on your server: nfs-kernel-server and nfs-common, the latter has a [dependency on `rpcbind`](https://packages.debian.org/stretch/nfs-common).

-The `portmap` service (version 2 of the port mapper protocol) would [convert](http://www.linux-nis.org/nis-howto/HOWTO/portmapper.html) RPC program numbers into TCP/IP (or UDP/IP) protocol port numbers.
-When an RPC server (such as NFS prior to v4) was started, it would instruct the port mapper which port number it was listening on, and which RPC program numbers it is prepared to serve.
-When clients wanted to make an RPC call to a given program number, the client would first contact the `portmap` service on the server to enquire of which port number its RPC packets should be sent. [`Rpcbind`](#vps-countermeasures-disable-remove-services-harden-what-is-left-remove-rpcbind) which uses version 3 and 4 of the port mapper protocol (called the rpcbind protocol) does things a little differently.
+The `portmap` service (version 2 of the port mapper protocol) [converts](http://www.linux-nis.org/nis-howto/HOWTO/portmapper.html) RPC program numbers into TCP/IP (or UDP/IP) protocol port numbers.
+When an RPC server (such as NFS prior to v4) is started, it instructs the port mapper which port number it is listening on, and which RPC program numbers it is prepared to serve.
+When clients want to make an RPC call to a given program number, the client first contacts the `portmap` service on the server to enquire of which port number its RPC packets should be sent. [`Rpcbind`](#vps-countermeasures-disable-remove-services-harden-what-is-left-remove-rpcbind) which uses version 3 and 4 of the port mapper protocol (called the rpcbind protocol) does things a little differently.

 You can also stop `portmap` responses by modifying the two below hosts files like so: